Prometheus Bound at the White Bear

 Nonetheless, the story is clear.
 Annelie Nederberg’s good sound design encourages the plot development and the production is kept simple which is a suitable choice for such a complex text and black box theatre.
 Fire Under The Horizon theatre company sees “the written text as only the beginning of the exploration” and this is apparent throughout.
 Prometheus Bound is a well-defined interpretation, which makes the journey all the more accessible to its audience.

-Prometheus Bound is on at the White Bear Theatre until 2nd June 2013, for further information or to book visit here.
+Prometheus Bound is at the White Bear Theatre until 2nd June 2013.
+For further information or to book visit the theatre’s website here.